-13.55.6 punch line labels
+13.53.6. punch line labels

-This tells the code to create a punch file that lists all emission line labels and wavelengths in the same format as they appear in the emission line list.
-This is a useful way to obtain a list of emission lines to then use to obtain predictions using routine cdLine.
-The information in this file is tab-delimited, with the first column giving the line's index within the large stack of emission lines, the second being the character string that identifies the line in the output, and the last being the line's wavelength in any of several units.
+This creates a file listing all emission-line labels and wavelengths in the same format as they appear in the main output's emission-line list.
+This is a useful way to obtain a list of emission lines to use when asking the code to find specific lines.
+The file is tab-delimited, with the first column giving the line's index within the large stack of emission lines, the second being the character string that identifies the line in the output, and the last being the line's wavelength in any of several units.

-There are a vast number of emission lines predicted by the code, and many lines will have the same wavelength.
+There is a vast number of emission lines predicted by the code, and many lines will have the same wavelength.
 The line label can usually be used to distinguish between various lines with the same wavelength.
 This is seldom the case for contributions to the line however.
-For instance, the label "inwd" is applied to the inward contribution to all lines, so there are almost certainly many lines with this label and the same wavelength.
-The line index can be used to break this degeneracy in cases where you want to obtain a line's intensity with a call to a routine.
-Routine cdLine_ip (described in the header file cddrive.h and also in a later section of this document) uses the line index to find the relative intensity and luminosity of a particular line.
-But note that this index is not a constant - it will always be the same for a particular set of input conditions, but it depends on the sizes of various atoms and which chemical elements are used in the calculation.
+For instance, the label "inwd" gives the inward contribution to all lines, so there are almost certainly many lines with this label and the same wavelength.
+The line index can be used to resolve this degeneracy in cases where you want to obtain a line's intensity with a call to a routine.
+Routine cdLine_ip (described in the header file cddrive.h and also in Part 3 of this document) uses the line index to find the relative intensity and luminosity of a particular line.
+But note that this index is not necessarily the same in different calculations - it will always be the same for a particular set of input conditions, but it depends on the sizes of various atoms and which chemical elements are used in the calculation.

-13.55.7 punch line optical depths, limit=-2
+13.53.7. punch line optical depths, limit=-2

-This will output the total optical depths for all lines.
-This is only meaningful after at least a second iteration.
-By default all lines with optical depths greater than 0.1 will be output.
-The lower limit can be reset with the optional number than can appear on the line - this is the log of the smallest optical depth to be printed.
-This command recognizes the units option, described on page 125 above, so the line energy can be given in any of the wavelength or energy units described.
+This gives the total optical depths for all lines.
+By default all lines with optical depths greater than 0.1 will be included.
+The lower limit can be reset with the optional number than appears on the line - it is the log of the smallest optical depth to be printed.
+This command recognizes the units option, described on page 130 above, so the line wavelengths will be given in any of the wavelength or energy units described.